-For example, this template summarizes the inbound marketing process in one simple infographic:
+For example, this template summarizes the creative design process (which can sometimes get complicated) in a simple infographic:

-7. Compare products, plans, and services with a comparison infographic
+7. Compare products, plans, and services with comparison infographics

 Place two options side by side so your audience can easily compare the two.
 Comparison infographics work great at stand-alone visuals, or to accompany a more in-depth report.

 Look for common points to compare between two products, plan types, or services.

 You could, for example, compare your product with a competitor’s to highlight your product’s features.
 Take a look at how phone specs are compared in this marketing infographic template: